 The longer that drug use continues the more ingrained some of the behavior becomes and the more a teenager’s thinking evolves to accommodate the alcohol and drug usage.
 Early intervention can help prevent addiction from occurring.

 Abstinence is important for the physical and mental well-being of teenagers.
-Don’t tolerate the use of drugs and alcohol either in the home or outside of the home.
+Don’t tolerate the use of drugs and alcohol either at home or outside of the home.
 Expect sobriety and kids will rise to your expectations.

 Keep Teenagers Involved